abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 As we know from the last chapter, a functor in programming is a generic type (which, has to have the `map` function with the appropriate signature).

 And what is a "family of morphisms in $Set$ one for each object in $Set$"?
-That's just a bunch of functions, one for each type.
+Well, the morhpisms in the category $Set$ are functions, so that's just a bunch of functions, one for each type.
 In Haskell notation, if we denote a random type by the letter $$a$$), it is $alpha :: forall\ a.
 F a \to G a$.

-And that's exactly what polymorphic functions are.
+But that's exactly what polymorphic functions are.
 Here is how would we write the above definition in a more traditional language  (we use capital `<A>` instead of $a$, as customary

 ```typescript